 Todd's stunning teaching memoir, "Can't Wait to Get There.
 Can't Wait to Leave," at corkscrew turns hilarious, heartwarming, and even heartbreaking, about the most remarkable moments of his teaching career, was published by Stairway Press in 2014.
 The memoir was a candidate for the 2015 Thurber Prize for American Humor and, currently, the 2015 McMath Book Award.

-Todd is starting his tenth year of education ... with a record of educational ingenuity in a wide range of roles at a number of Atlanta area special education, parochial, and mainstream independent schools in literature, language arts, fine arts, social studies, and one-on-one behavioral and academic modification roles.
+Todd is in his tenth year of education ... with a record of educational ingenuity in a wide range of roles at a number of Atlanta area special education, parochial, and mainstream independent schools in literature, language arts, fine arts, social studies, and one-on-one behavioral and academic modification roles.
 Todd is also a successful track and field, basketball, and soccer coach who knows exactly when to blow his whistle real, real loudly.

 In the summer of 2015, Todd was named head of the "Trailblazers" Career Preparatory Program at Cumberland Academy of Georgia, a school for students, grades 4 to 12, with moderate to profound learning disorders, where he will guide at-risk high school students in academic, vocational, and social development.